radiantlogic-v8/documentation-new/documentation/cfs/sharepoint2013.md

 After the SharePoint Web Application has been configured to use CFS as the authentication provider, configure permissions for the site based on claims returned in the token from CFS.
 This can be accomplished with the steps below.

-*   Login to the site as an Administrator (or with a user that has been given full control) and click on Site Contents on the left and on the right-hand side click on Settings.
+*   Log into the site as an Administrator (or with a user that has been given full control) and click Site Contents on the left and on the right-hand side click Settings.
 *   In the Users and Permissions settings, choose Site Permissions.

 ![](media/sharepoint2013-8-site-permissions.png)